nickpoulos/ez-rider/README.md

 See the annotation syntax in Step 2 above.

 ## Random Generator
 The random generator provides a few ways to generate some random data in your Docker Compose file.
 There are methods for random string, random integer, and random element from array.

+# Laravel App Key Generator
+This plugin will generate a Base64 encoded Laravel Application Key.

+# RSA Key/Pair Generator
+This plugin generates an RSA key/pair, and is suitable for things like Laravel Passport keys and other use cases.

+You can choose to use the public or private key, as well as provide arguments for key length and a "label" for the key/value pair.
+If you only have one key value pair in your env, the label argument is not needed.
+Key length is also optional and will default to 4096.

 See the annotation syntax in Step 2 above.

 ## License